spidgorny/browser/README.md

 If this middleware spots this, it will kick in and auto-generate a great looing HTML document.

-If this header was not provides, this middleware does nothing.
+If this header was not provided, this middleware does nothing.

 It automatically decorates the following formats: